rricharz/Tek4010/README.md

 Detailed pictures of the terminal and the original mouse built by CDI can be found in the 1968 ARDS manual (see manuals folder)

+**Using other fonts**

+The font used by tek4010 is defined in tube.h.
+If you prefer to use a different font (for example a dotted font), define STANDARD_FONT and STANDARD_FONT_SIZE in tube.h and recompile the program.

 **Help wanted**